OmarSalah95/Sprint-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?
+    An application or test function applied to an API that has access to the homies (the req and res) as to execute some kind of logic prior to continuing to pass down the homies to the next middle ware before it reaches the API or SERVER sitting in the middle.
 - [ ] Describe a Resource?
+    All data used by the data base.
 - [ ] What can the API return to help clients know if a request was successful?
+     A status code, as well as error message, including the caught error
 - [ ] How can we partition our application into sub-applications?
+    By creating server side routing with the ability to apply such routes as middleware almost, similar to protected client side routing.
 ## Project Setup

 Follow these steps to set up and work on your project: